-COVID-19 implications for corporate real estate has been added to Bookmarks.
+COVID-19 implications for corporate real estate has been saved

 COVID-19 implications for corporate real estate

 The COVID-19 crisis is a pivotal point in time.
 While organizations are taking steps to keep their employees safe and operations running, a new normal will likely emerge that may be nothing like it is today.
 How people work may change.
 How people interact with one another may change.
 How corporate real estate teams plan for and manage workplaces will likely be different.
-To begin planning a recovery response, we have identified five areas that corporate real estate leaders should be thinking about today.
+To begin planning a recovery response, there are several areas that corporate real estate leaders should be thinking about today.

 - Reentry planning